Sponsored Links

 Side-Effects and Health Risks of Norplant

 Common side effects include menstrual disturbances, headaches, acne, weight gain, nausea, anxiety, hair loss, and ovarian cysts.
-Because of these problems, half of all Norplant users have the implants surgically removed before the third year, despite the fact that Norplant is intended as a five-year contraceptive.
-Insurance companies, which paid for insertion, do not always pay for removal.
+Because of these problems, half of all Norplant users have the implants surgically removed before the third year, despite the fact that Norplant is intended as a five-year contraceptive. insurance companies, which paid for insertion, do not always pay for removal.
 Removal takes more time, costs more, and can cause severe scarring.

 Discontinued Birth Control Implants